Jerriath/battleship/README.md

 This is a fun little project to practice and perform TDD via Jest in conjunction with webpack by creating the classic game, Battleships.

-There are three main modules that are used to create the objects necessary to run the game:
+There are three main modules that are used to create the necessary objects that will be used in the game:
     1. shipFactory.js:
         This factory function is designed to be able to create different kinds of ships with different kinds of names (i.e. Carrier, Destroyer. etc.)
         These ship can either be instantiated with a desired position (done by the human player) or can be chosen randomly (done by the cpu player)